selvindante/webscraper/README.md

 webscraper
 ==========

 This is application for test task.
-Used JDK 1.8.
+Used JDK 1.8 and jsoup html-parser.
 Application  accepts as command line parameters:
 - resources URL or path to plain text file containing a list of URLs
 - data command(s)
 - word (or list of words with “,” delimiter)